 To be involved in the report or receive a copy on publication, fill in your details below:

-REC USA’s 2023 ESG report will be published in the February issue and sent to all subscribers in print and digital form, with all content to sit on the website and LinkedIn indefinitely.
+REC USA’s 2024 ESG & C-Pace special report will be published in the February issue and sent to all subscribers in print and digital form, with all content to sit on the website and LinkedIn indefinitely.

 - Who will be the green giants of the commercial real estate lending world?